1271 Avenue of the Americas: Offices

 The firm Designs for Business was responsible for the design of Time Inc.'s space, which originally spanned 21 stories.
 Time Inc. had to fit multiple small rooms and cubicles on each of its floors, but the company was largely able to fit these rooms and cubicles within the modular system.
 Square aluminum posts were installed in Time Inc.'s space, through which partition panels could be installed.
-The panels themselves were made of a myriad of materials including wood, plastic, burlap, and glass, though they were initially not soundproof.
+The panels were made of a myriad of materials including wood, plastic, burlap, and glass, though they were initially not soundproof.
 Mockups of the offices were manufactured at Astoria, Queens, as well as in Time Inc.'s earlier headquarters at 1 Rockefeller Plaza.
 The elevator lobbies on each of Time Inc.'s stories had different decorations.
 The 28th floor also had a photo gallery where photojournalist Alfred Eisenstaedt worked.